 However, be aware that all over the U.S., zoning boards of appeals are granting variances every day on matters that are not unique, but where the board simply feels that literal application of the zoning law is unfair, impractical, or damaging to property value.
-At the worst, the exception is granted simply because someone asks.
+At the worst, the exception is granted simply because a sympathetic neighbor asks.

-We are not condoning the trend, but we mention it to alert readers to the fact that the "unique hardship" test seems to be slipping across the country.
+We are not condoning the trend, but we mention it to alert readers to the fact that the "unique hardship" test seems to be ignored sometimes.

 In short, there are justified variances, which provide land owners with flexibility where the zoning ordinance has not anticipated every variation of the physical characteristics of land or the actual method of conduct of business in the community.
 Many others are unjustified.